ergoplatform/ergo/papers/emission.md

 Activation Details
 ------------------

-On emission height, NFT and reemission tokens to be injected into the emission contract by spending a box we are calling injection box.
+On emission height, emission NFT and reemission tokens to be injected into the emission contract by spending a box we are calling injection box.

 The injection box is protected by the script